 Naive as I was, I had expected to work on solving earth-shattering problems in physics, or at least to contribute to the steadily and ever increasing pool of knowledge in natural science that denote progress in science and technology.

 I worked in Applied Physics, specialized in laser physics and high-temperature superconductivity.
 Though labelled an “experimentalist” I tried to squeeze as much theory as possible into my PhD research.
-Probably very similar to my motivation to start this blog.
+Probably very similar to my motivation for starting this blog.
 I considered physics the all-encompassing most general discipline in natural sciences and I wanted to become sort of renaissance person.

 According to scientific community metrics I was successful, but I did not feel quite so.
 At the end of my PhD I felt that I was writing papers that might be interesting to a handful of experts.
 My research would never bring me closer to sort of main stream of science – using the term “main stream” literally: I envisaged core activities in physics, concerned with solving the problems of the universe.
 These activities would go on and on – gradually, not including the paradigm shifts proposed by Kuhn.
 Due to whatever reason I was stuck in an unimportant billabong hardly connected to the main stream.